signalfx/apmworkshop/apm/k8s/README.md

 <img src="../assets/21-k8s-m-trace.png" width="360">

-You will see the function called ExampleSpan.
+You will see the function called ExampleSpan with custom `Logging` messages and a `message:myevent` span/tag.

 <img src="../assets/22-k8s-m-span1.png" width="360">